Femtoscopy analysis in small systems at NA61/SHINE: Results

 \section{Results}

-We discuss the measurements of one dimensional two-pion femtoscopic correlation for identified pion pairs ($\pi^+\pi^+ + \pi^-\pi^-$) in Be+Be and in Ar+Sc collisions at 150\textit{A} GeV/\textit{c} with 0-20\% and 0--10\% centrality.
-Event and track quality cuts were applied before particle identification with energy loss in the TPC gas (d$E$/d$x$).
-Centrality selection was done by measuring the forward energy with the Projectile Spectator Detector.
+\textit{Femtoscopy}: We discuss the measurements of one dimensional two-pion femtoscopic correlation for identified pion pairs ($\pi^+\pi^+ + \pi^-\pi^-$) in Be+Be and in Ar+Sc collisions at 150\textit{A} GeV/\textit{c} with 0-20\% and 0--10\% centrality.
 The measured pion pairs were grouped into four (Be+Be) and eight (Ar+Sc) average transverse momentum bins ranging from 0 to 600 MeV/\textit{c} and from 0 to 450 MeV/\textit{c}, respectively.